dedis/d-voting/README.md

 This project was born in early 2021 and has been iteratively implemented by EPFL students under the supervision of DEDIS members.

-⚠️ This project is still under developpment and should not be used for real elections.
+⚠️ This project is still under development and should not be used for real elections.

 Main properties of the system are the following: